chekanov/FCCPana/README.md

 ./A_RUN
 ```

-During the runs, the output will be in the temporaty directory "output".
+During the runs, the output will be in the temporary directory "output".
 After the runs finished, the merged output ROOT will be in "out/sysN/name".
+During the run, the list of ROOT files is stored inside "data.in".
+In addition,
+there is auto-generated "main.in" which keeps global variables for all runs.

-# How to create histogram
+# How to create and fill histograms

 (1) Define a histogram name in inc/Histo.h
 (2) Initialize histogram in src/Histo.cxx